A-Hem/tangerine-pacman-pvp/README.md

 # Tangerine Pacman PVP

-A web3-enabled PVP Pacman game where players can compete against each other for cryptocurrency rewards on the Base network.
+A web3 PVP & MVM Pacman game where players pay .0001 eth or the equivalent value in $-TRAP, 1 on 1 winner takes all.
+Compete against each other for cryptocurrency rewards on the Base network.

 ## About 🍊TRAP Token

-🍊TRAP is a meme coin on the Base network centered around the idea that "Trump on Solana is a trap."
-It was launched as a playful counterpart to the Solana-based Trump tokens.
-The game integrates this token as one of the payment options, allowing players to:
+🍊TRAP was conceived by @replyfan & @clanker released on the Base network during the Solana $Trump hype.
+The day Trump gave his Sol, Trump green lights the Solana based token, immediately his wife $Melania and extended family become jealous and start launching shitcoins..
+The game integrates the 🍊 Trap token as one of the payment options, reminding players to:

 - Pay entry fees using 🍊TRAP tokens
 - Win 🍊TRAP tokens by defeating opponents
-- Support a fun meme coin on the Base network
+- Support an anti meme coin on the Base network

 **Token Contract Address**: `0x300Ba4799Ab7d6fd55b87BCcBCeCb772b413349b`